 PERC is also covered with Cyber Insurance Policy that includes protection to Data Privacy exposures.
-In 2020, PERC did not receive any substantiated complaints on customer privacy.
+In 2023, PERC did not receive any substantiated complaints on customer privacy.
+PERC has also designated a Data Privacy Officer (DPO) and has implemented a Data Privacy Manual.

-PERC can still improve its adherence to the Data Privacy Act by formalizing its policies on data privacy, assigning a governing body within the Company, and constant awareness promotion and education among its employees.
+PERC can still improve its adherence to the Data Privacy Act by strengthening its policies on data privacy and constant awareness promotion and education among its employees.